k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 ## How Do I Create a Broadway Job using the BroadwayJob Actor ?

-The *BroadwayJob* actor provides the ability to trigger a *Fabric job* that will in turn execute another broadway flow once or multiple times depending upon the configuration of the job.
+The **BroadwayJob** actor provides the ability to trigger a **Fabric Job** that will in turn execute another Broadway flow once or multiple times depending upon the configuration of the job.

 To use this capability, simply select the actor from the **Add Actors To Stage** menu in the Broadway Flow panel, as illustrated below: